alviano/asp-chef/static/doc/ExpandMustacheQueries.md

 Note that above we used `${Id:%5d}` to showcase the possibility of using string formatters (supported by Lua).
 If not specified, the f-multiline mustache uses `%s` as default.

-Regarding the **RECURSIVELY** options, let us consider the following input
+Regarding the **MULTI-STAGE** options, let us consider the following input
 ```asp
 entity("Relation").
 attribute("Relation", "A").